gras1/LoginLogout/README.md

 - Run the script called "Setup and populate LoginLogout database.sql"

-To be able to connect to the MySql database run `dotnet add package MySqlConnector`
+To be able to connect to the MySql database run `dotnet add package MySql.Data`